Description of the HTTP API

 {

-"path" : string //Absolute path to the file or the directory to be scanned
+"path" : string //Absolute path to a file or a directory to be scanned

-*"exclude_path" : string[] //List of the paths excluded from scanning (it is allowed to use masks)
+*"exclude_path" : string[] //List of paths excluded from scanning (masks are allowed)

-*"scan_timeout_ms" : number //Scan timeout for an object
+*"scan_timeout_ms" : number //Timeout for scanning one object

 *"packer_max_level" : number //Maximum nesting level for packed objects